pete2786/pete2786.github.io/_posts/2015-08-10-ruby-slack-notifier.md

 {% gist pete2786/80f3eb56e6168eafd949 project_comment.rb %}

-My application ihas a multi-tenant architecture, so I simply stuck an attribute on the tenant model to add a webhook URL, then deployed the application.
+My application has a multi-tenant architecture, so I simply stuck an attribute on the tenant model to add a webhook URL, then deployed the application.
 In the future, I'd move the notification processing to a background task in the mixin.

 Overall, I met the original need for a backroom chat and saved myself the headache of another custom solution when Slack met the requirements.